 Developing the Shelter Medicine Program was also consistent with the Cummings Schools’ national reputation for progressive veterinary programming, serving as the home for the Center for Animals and Public Policy (CAPP) since 1983.
 With its associated Master of Science in Animals and Public Policy program (MAPP), CAPP is a nationally respected pioneer in the ethical, legal and social implications of human-animal relations, hosting the Cummings School’s signature program in Animal Welfare, Ethics and Policy, which provides instruction in ethics and values to veterinary students.
 Finally, with an emphasis on community service and outreach, the Shelter Medicine Program resonates with Tufts University’s focus on active citizenship and civic life.

-Under the leadership of Dr. Deborah Kochevar, Dean and Henry and Lois Foster Professor at the Cummings School of Veterinary Medicine at Tufts University, the Shelter Medicine Program formally launched in 2008.
+Under the leadership of Dr. Deborah Kochevar, Dean Emeritus at the Cummings School of Veterinary Medicine at Tufts University, the Shelter Medicine Program formally launched in 2008.

 Since inception, the program has expanded to offer a variety of didactic and experiential learning opportunities for students in all years of the veterinary curriculum and the MAPP program.
 The program includes didactic content in the core veterinary curriculum, selective courses for student with a special interest in Shelter Medicine, elective rotations at area shelter partners and a robust surgical training program that provides spay neuter training for students.